In-depth: PostHog vs Google Analytics 4

 Does PostHog offer a free trial?

-With PostHog, it's free to get started, with a generous monthly allowance of events, replays, and feature flag requests.
-If you’re within this allowance, PostHog is free to use forever.
+With PostHog, it's free to get started – no trial needed.
+You get a generous monthly free allowance of events, replays, feature flag requests, and more.
+If you stay within those limits, PostHog is free forever.

 Can I migrate from Google Analytics to PostHog?